-You might first form the vision of how you can help business owners given the technical capabilities you have (heuristics step one) then develop a general vision of how your API will be used to satisfy end users' needs (heuristics step two), or • Given your understanding of business owners' problems, you can take one heuristic "step right" to outline future functionality for end users and one "step left" to evaluate possible technical solutions.
+You might first form the vision of how you might help business owners given the technical capabilities you have (heuristics step one).
+Then, the general vision of how your API will be used to satisfy end users' needs (heuristics step two), or Given your understanding of business owners' problems, you might make one heuristic "step right" to outline future functionality for end users and one "step left" to evaluate possible technical solutions.

-Since both approaches are still heuristic, the API product vision is inevitably fuzzy, and that's quite normal.
-If you had a full and clear understanding of what end-user products could be developed on top of your API, you might have developed them yourself, bypassing intermediary agents.
-It is also important to keep in mind that many APIs go through the "terraforming" stage (see the previous chapter), preparing the ground for new markets and new types of services.
-Therefore, your idealistic vision of a nearby future where delivering freshly brewed coffee by drones becomes the norm of life is to be refined and clarified as new companies providing new kinds of services enter the market.
-(This, in turn, will impact monetization models as detailing the countenance of the forthcoming will make your abstract KPIs and theoretical benefits of having an API more and more concrete.)
+As both approaches are still heuristic, the API product vision is inevitably fuzzy, and it's rather normal: if you could have got a full and clear understanding of what end-user products might be developed on top of your API, you might have developed them on your own behalf, skipping intermediary agents.
+It is also important to keep in mind that many APIs pass the "terraforming" stage (see the previous chapter) thus preparing the ground for new markets and new types of services - so your idealistic vision of a nearby future where delivering freshly brewed coffee by drones will be a norm of life is to be refined and clarified while new companies providing new kinds of services are coming to the market.
+(Which in its turn will make an impact on the monetization model: detailing the countenance of the forthcoming will make your abstract KPIs and theoretical benefits of having an API more and more concrete.)

-The same fuzziness should be kept in mind when conducting interviews and gathering feedback.
-Software engineers will mainly report problems they encountered during technical integrations and rarely discuss business-related issues.
-Meanwhile, business owners care little about the inconvenience of writing code.
-Both groups will have some knowledge regarding end users' problems, but it's usually limited to the market segment in which the partner operates.
+The same fuzziness should be kept in mind while making interviews and getting feedback.
+Software engineers will mainly report the problems they've got with the technical integrations, and rarely speak of business-related issues; meanwhile, business owners care little about the inconvenience of writing code.
+Both will have some knowledge regarding the end users' problems, but it's usually limited to the market segment the partner operates on.

-If you do have access to end users' action monitoring (see "The API Key Performance Indicators" chapter), you can try to analyze typical user behavior through these logs and understand how users interact with the partners' applications.
-However, you will need to conduct this analysis on a per-application basis and attempt to clusterize the most common scenarios.
+If you do have an access to end users' actions monitoring (see "The API Key Performance Indicators" chapter), then you might try to analyze the typical user behavior through these logs and understand how users interact with the partners' applications.
+But you will need to make this analysis on a per-application basis and try to clusterize the most common scenarios.